adidas “House Party”

 Nima is an acclaimed film, commercial, and music video director.
 He began his filmmaking career in London’s alternative art scene where he and his friends created The Imaginary Tennis Club, an artistic collective dedicated to making provocative, multimedia work.
 The collective established the Millers Terrace art gallery in East London where Nima directed segmented videos for a variety of rising UK artists.
 His passion for music, and experience in filmmaking, spurred him to pursue a solo career as a commercial, music video, and feature director.

-Nima found breakout success with his music video for Hot Chip’s hit track “Over & Over,” followed by groundbreaking music videos for artists including Lily Allen, Santigold, Chromeo, Flight of the Conchords, and Mark Ronson.
-After his string of hits, Nima was awarded Best Director at the UK Music Video Awards, and soon after, launched his commercial career immediately working with iconic brands such as Samsung, Coke Zero, BBC, and adidas, to name a few.
+Nima found breakout success with his music video for Hot Chip’s “Over & Over,” followed by groundbreaking music videos for artists including Lily Allen, Santigold, Chromeo, Flight of the Conchords, and Mark Ronson.
+After his string of hits, Nima was awarded Best Director at the UKVMAs, and soon after, launched his commercial career immediately working with iconic brands such as Samsung, BBC, and adidas, to name a few.

 As a filmmaker, Nima is committed to making fresh, new, inventive work.
-His bold style of filmmaking and carefully crafted storytelling is exciting, relevant, and pushes genres across commercial and video platforms.
+His bold style of filmmaking and carefully crafted storytelling is exciting, relevant, and pushes genres across the commercial, film, and TV landscape.